 Turó de la Rovira

-The highest peak surrounding Barcelona is a great half day trip within the city and it’s one of Barcelona best viewpoints.
+The highest peak surrounding Barcelona is a great half day trip within the city and it’s one of the best viewpoints in Barcelona.
 A 19th century tram leads to Mirablau, which is the base of the hill and a perfect excuse for a coffee break with a view.
 To continue the way up, the mountain funicular heads to the Church of the Sacred Heart of Jesus, the top of the hill.
 Inside the church, the elevators and stairs point out the way to Barcelona’s ultimate viewpoint.
 The pinnacle offers striking 360 degree views over the city, the coastline, the Serra de Collserola and the amusement park right next to the church.

 Parc del Castell de l’Oreneta